Category Archives: Holiday/ Thanksgiving Recipes

 Fully Cooked Cranberry Crisp

 This recipe has been around pretty much my whole married life.
 If there is a turkey on the table, there is cranberry crisp next to it.
-It originated from my friend Karyn, and we even make it for Passover with matzoh farfel.
+It originated from my bestie Karyn.
+We make it for Passover with matzoh farfel since we love it so much.
 It’s so sweet and delicious that it could really be a dessert.
 We love it with our meal; love the sweet and savory thing.
 You can’t eat too much of it, it is so rich.
-It is also very dangerous to have in the fridge the next day, so try to give it to everyone who wants to take home leftovers.
+It is also very dangerous to have in the fridge the next day, so try to give any leftovers to everyone who wants to take home leftovers.
 This tastes good either hot out of the oven or at room temperature and pretty darn good straight out of the fridge the next day!
 Some people may even want to make it as dessert and serve with vanilla ice cream, but the Kolen family likes it on the table with dinner.
 We always serve it as a side dish and it is awesome however you serve it.
 Thanks again, Karyn.
 Truly one of the best recipes ever!

-I suggest reading through the entire recipe before making it.
+I suggest reading through the entire recipe before making it as you should always do with every recipe anyway!

 Ingredients: